shivannis/xandr-docs-public/xandr-docs/articles/curate/viewability-faq.md

 ## Why do I get a low viewability rate on placement X?

-The Xandr ad-viewability technology has been intensively tested for several years, so you can trust the viewability data that is provided.
+The Microsoft Advertising ad-viewability technology has been intensively tested for several years, so you can trust the viewability data that is provided.